danfuzz/samizdat/doc/language-guide/01-basics.md

 postfix operators.

-**Note:** When describing functions in this (and related) documents, a void result is written `!.`, which can be read as "not anything" (or with more technical accuracy, "the failure to match any value").
+**Note:** When describing functions in this (and related) documents, a void result is written `void`, though that is not part of the language syntax per se.

 Relatedly, a result that is a value but without any further specifics is written as `.`.
-If a function can possibly return a value *or* return void, that is written as `. | !.`.
-While not proper syntax in the language per se, these are meant to be suggestive of the syntax used in function argument declaration and in defining parsers.
+If a function can possibly return a value *or* return void, that is written as `type | void` or `. | void`.
+Again, While not proper syntax in the language per se, these are meant to be suggestive of the syntax used in function argument declaration and in defining parsers.

 ### Logic operations